 - Interest FREE Payment Plans

-Welcome to Capsis Astoria HER in Heraklion.
+Capsis Astoria HER in Heraklion has 131 rooms, spread over 6 floors.
 The closest city to the hotel is Heraklion (1 m).
-To make your stay more comfortable 2 elevators, air conditioning, a reception and a ...
+To make your stay more comfortable air conditioning, a lobby ...
 Continue reading

-Welcome to Capsis Astoria HER in Heraklion.
+Capsis Astoria HER in Heraklion has 131 rooms, spread over 6 floors.
 The closest city to the hotel is Heraklion (1 m).
-To make your stay more comfortable 2 elevators, air conditioning, a reception and a lobby are available.
+To make your stay more comfortable air conditioning, a lobby, a reception and 2 elevators are available.
 The staff in this 6 storey hotel speaks English.
 A fresh water swimming pool, seasonally open is available.
 A poolside bar is on site at the hotel where guests can unwind with a drink.
 Sunshades and sunbeds are available free of charge at the pool.
-Distance from the hotel to: disco (1 m) and airport HER (3 km).
-The hotel is within easy reach of tourist information, bus stops, bars and restaurants, supermarkets, city centre, cinema and taxi stands.
+Accessible from the hotel: disco (1 m) and airport HER (4 km).
+The hotel is within easy reach of supermarkets, cinema, city centre, bus stops, tourist information, taxi stands and bars and restaurants.
 For your entertainment the hotel features a TV lounge.
 Vehicles may be parked in the parking lot.
 The romantic great room views make Capsis Astoria HER an ideal choice for honeymooners.

 *The hotel provides one bottle of water (1 lt) free of charge upon arrival. *The Drink Easy Cocktail Safehouse bar, next to the hotel, working seasonal from Sept. till late May.
 The Taratsa Pool Bar & Restaurant, up in the terrace, next to the pool, working seasonal from May till mid September. *Customers can Enjoy a cocktail at DrinkEasy Sophisticated cocktail bar (operation Sept.-June), a coffee, a meal or drink at our fully renovated Sin 1966 breakfast, coffee and food Bistro (ex Cafe Capsis), a bbq dinner or a drink at Taratsa pool bar & restaurant, overlooking the city of Heraklion and the Venetian port (seasonal mid May-mid Sept.).
 "Capsis Astoria is the only Art hotel in the city of Heraklion, with small galleries on public areas of the hotel. *All economy rooms are with no balcony, standard equipment, window to interior site of the hotel. *All the other rooms are with balcony street view or front view, full equipment.